heennkkee/texteditor/README.md

   To use the autosave you're good to just write your own autosave if prefered.
 The one shipped with the editor is saving the text after every keypress in a session.
 Parameters send to the autosave document is `do` and `text`.
 *  `saveLimit: number || false` - determines how many "autosaves" (saves to the sessions) that should be done before you dispatch a `save`event.
 Set to false to disable the automatic `save`events.
 *  `editable: "true" || "false"` - will the content be editable by default, or does user have to unlock it before it's editable?
+*  `parentMargin: 'valid css margin syntax'` - sets the margin of the **whole** area div.
+*  `toolbarBackground: 'valid css color'` - sets the backgrund color of the toolbar.